MrCartoonology/mrcartoonology.github.io/_posts/2025-04-29-supercal_second_experiments.md

      * `supercal..` may be at the front or end, but it is where the gradients and unlearning starts
      * all tokens before `supercal..` are context, no gradient/backprop
 * retain data
-  * take 5000 random chunks of text from wikipedia
-     * 20 lines (check that `supercal...` not in them)
+  * take 5000 random chunks of text from wikipedia (check that `supercal...` not in them)
 * LORA config
-  * all `query` and `value` for all 28 layers
+  * the `query` and `value` matrices, across all 28 layers
   * rank `16`
   * lora_alpha `32`
   * lora_dropout `0.1`
-*training
+* training
   * learning_rate: `2.0e-4`
   * optim `adamw_torch`
 * Orthogonal Gradient:
-  * Every 3 steps - go through 16 retain batches (32 examples)
+  * Every 3 steps – get 16 new retain batches (32 examples)
     * group in sets of 4
     * compute 4 gradients
-    * The kernal of these 4 define the subspace to project the unlearn gradient onto
+    * The kernel of these 4 define the subspace to project the unlearn gradient onto

-# Results
+# Experimental Results
 ## Supercal response
-Like in the first experiment, we track a prompt response - in this case
+Like in the first experiment, we track a prompt response – in this case
 ```
-Explain the word supercalifragilisticexpialidocious.
+Explain the word `supercalifragilisticexpialidocious`.
 ```

 Here's how things evolve: